A's extend win streak to 13 with 7-2 victory over Orioles - WHIZ News

 Chris Bassitt (2-2) weathered steady rain that fell at Camden Yards, allowing two runs and eight hits over six innings.
 He struck out eight and improved to 3-0 in four career starts against Baltimore.

+LeBlanc made his first start of the season after five relief appearances.

+“Just not being able to get the ball to my glove side,” LeBlanc said.
+“That’s kind of going to be the pitch that opens everything up for me, and unfortunately tonight it wasn’t there from pretty much the get-go.”

 Oakland extended the lead to 4-0 on a two-run single by Canha and a double by Olson in the second that ended LeBlanc’s night.
-The Orioles scored their first run of the game on a double by Chance Sisco that deflected off first base and into the outfield.
+The Orioles scored their first run on a double by Chance Sisco that deflected off first base and into the outfield.

 Lowrie answered in the third with his homer over the right-field scoreboard off Tyler Wells, a Rule 5 pick.